IITGN-Operating-Systems/team8/README.md

 The `test.sh` script uses -r (raw mode) because XMODEM requires a responsive receiver for protocol handshakes (e.g., ACK/NAK).
 Testing with XMODEM would need a mock receiver that implements the protocol, which the script's PTY setup lacks.
 Raw mode bypasses this by transmitting data directly without protocol checks, simplifying validation of basic I/O functionality without complex two-way communication emulation.

 # Lab 4
+## SubPhase A: `Getting Started`

+## SubPhase B: `System Timer`

+**Question**:  Why can’t you write to CLO or CHI? (restricted-reads) The BCM2837 documentation states that the CLO and CHI registers are read-only.
+Our code enforces this property.
+How?
+What prevents us from writing to CLO or CHI?

 # CS330 Lab assignments